sujiatong/Final-project-MUSA-6950/README.md

 - The text is sent to the LLM with a carefully designed prompt asking the model to analyze its sentiment.
 - The model returns a result classifying the input as positive, negative, or neutral, along with a brief summary.

+---

+- Instead of processing Street View image directly, publicly available image URLs are used.
+- Text prompts describing the Street view image URLs are fed into the LLM.
+- The model generates descriptive text based on the imagined content of the images, simulating a simple form of visual reasoning.

 ### Function to generate summary and sentiment analysis